-V. 5 Merchandise
+V. 5 Merchandise trade indices

 The volume indices and the deflators (i.e. price indices

 or unit values) are taken from a range of different international and national

 sources.
 The reported deflators and volume indices may not always be available

 for the most recent years or may differ in product coverage from the

 corresponding value indices.

 Aggregation of the indices to obtain a world total is

 a two-tier process.
 First, export and

 Secretariat estimates for missing data.
 They are then aggregated to obtain regional

 totals.
 The volume index for each region is obtained by dividing the respective

 by deflating the world trade value with the aggregate of regional deflators.

 Throughout the aggregation process trade values of the previous year are used

 Back to top

-V. 6 Selected
+V. 6 Selected regional integration agreements

-the composition in the
+Refer to the composition in the regional integration agreements (RIA).

 Data are only available for